 Six–seven months for EU, Liechtensteiner, Norwegian, and Swiss citizens, and eight–nine months for other citizens

 The right to live, work, and study in Monaco

 With a land area of only 2 km2, the Principality of Monaco is the second-smallest country in the world and one of the wealthiest.
 The requirements to become resident in Monaco are not as strict as commonly thought, but it is nevertheless advisable to employ a consultant or lawyer to handle an application for residence on your behalf.
 To acquire residence, you must be able to show sufficient means to be able to afford the lifestyle, in particular, the rent and prices for real estate, which are comparable to big capital cities.
-Under this program, wealthy individuals can make a significant investment to the country and become Monégasque residents.
+Under this offering, wealthy individuals can make a significant investment to the country and become Monaco residents.

-In addition, applicants must satisfy the following requirements:
+Applicants must satisfy the following requirements:

 Applicants who are not nationals of the EU, Liechtenstein, Norway, or Switzerland or holders of a French residence permit must obtain a long-stay (type D) visa from a French embassy or consulate.
 After the visa has been granted, applicants must apply for a carte temporaire, which is a temporary residence permit that allows residence for a total period of three years, renewed annually.
 Following the three-year period, a carte ordinaire is issued and is valid for a further three years.
 After three consecutive renewals of the carte ordinaire (that is, after 12 years of residence), if the holder spends at least six months per year in Monaco, they may be eligible to apply for a carte privilège, which is valid for a renewable period of 10 years.
 Investors may establish a company in Monaco only after they have received a carte de séjour (French residence permit).